 It’s not just you.
 Even in a committed relationship, what you're experiencing is common.
 Maintaining a fulfilling relationship is not without effort though; it requires work and dedication from both parties to ensure that it’s fulfilling both of your needs.
 And because people change over time, it’s typical for the sexual attraction you feel towards each other to ebb and flow.
 More to that point, while relationships often start with heightened passion, over time, those high levels of passion may be replaced or accented by feelings of companionship and other forms of love.
 In any healthy relationship, there’s a place for sexual fantasy and masturbation (either solo or partnered).
 However, if you feel as if this type of behavior may be hindering your ability to be closer to your partner either physically or emotionally, it’s worth taking time to reflect on it further and determine how you will move forward.
 Relatedly, the pattern of cheating you’ve described also doesn’t have to doom you to short-lived passion in your current relationship — it’s possible to reignite that initial passion again.
 By working together with your girlfriend, not only can you find ways to make the relationship fun and exciting again, but ways to be emotionally fulfilled and sexually satisfied as well.

 First, a bit more on the natural waxing and waning that can occur in a romantic relationship: according to the "triangular theory on love," a relationship is typically comprised of passion (romance and physical attraction), intimacy (feeling close to your partner), and the commitment to maintaining the relationship.
 Each of these components may gain or lose significance over the course of a relationship.
 Often passion is high at first and intimacy and commitment build over time.
 Passion can wane, as you note, but it can also resurge.
 Noticing changes in passion, intimacy, and commitment over time gives you the opportunity to discuss with your partner if the relationship is strong enough to weather ups and downs or if it’s time for each partner to move on separately.
 Communicating openly and honestly with her may help you both decide what your next steps in the relationship can be.
 For example, has she sensed your "emotional independence" and how does that make her feel?
 Do you both have the same goals for the relationship?
 Does the relationship fill both of your emotional and sexual needs (and what are your respective needs)?
 What would each of you have to do to make the relationship more fulfilling?
 Talking through these questions together will likely help foster emotional intimacy between the two of you.
-You may also find some of the strategies outlined in Relationship rev up in the Go Ask Alice!
-Relationships archives to be helpful on this front, too.

 Working on strengthening your emotional intimacy may actually be a stepping stone to increasing that physical passion you’ve been missing.
 As such, fanning the flames of that initial passion might also need to be a priority.
 Here are some ideas that you two may try as you seek to increase the heat: